The Office of the Vice Provost & Dean of Student Affairs is searching for the next Executive Director, Athletics & Recreation

 Request for Commentary & Feedback

-Members of the University community are invited to submit commentary on the present state and future prospects of the Office of the University Registrar, and on specific qualities or skill sets that they believe are vital to the role of Registrar at Queen’s.
+Members of the University community are invited to submit commentary on the present state and future prospects of Athletics & Recreation, and on specific qualities or skill sets that they believe are vital to the role of Executive Director, Athletics & Recreation Queen’s.

 - Ann Tierney (Chair) – Vice-Provost and Dean of Student Affairs

 Karen Bertrand, Vice-Principal (Advancement)

 Gareth Cunningham, Associate Director, Recreation and Active Living

 Frank Halligan, Athletic Coordinator, Kingston Area Secondary Schools Athletic Association, Community Member